cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-set.md

     DEFAULT
     :   Set the time zone to your local time zone (that is, server's default value of timezone).

-    See the [Time Zones](https://www.postgresql.org/docs/12/datatype-datetime.html#DATATYPE-TIMEZONES) section of the PostgreSQL documentation for more information about time zones in Greenplum Database.
+    See the [Time Zones](https://www.postgresql.org/docs/12/datatype-datetime.html#DATATYPE-TIMEZONES) section of the PostgreSQL documentation for more information about time zones in Cloudberry Database.

 ## Examples